OpenFeign/feign/README.md

 Short Term - What we're working on now. ⏰
 ---
 * Response Caching
   * Support caching of api responses.
-Allow for user's to define under what conditions a response is eligible for caching and what type of caching mechanism should be used.
+Allow for users to define under what conditions a response is eligible for caching and what type of caching mechanism should be used.
   * Support in-memory caching and external cache implementations (EhCache, Google, Spring, etc...)
 * Complete URI Template expression support
   * Support [level 1 through level 4](https://tools.ietf.org/html/rfc6570#section-1.2) URI template expressions.